FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 States and transitions must have unique names within a state machine.

-The current state of a state machine can be tested by a conditional expression, and a transition can be invoked by an assignment expression.
+The current state of a state machine can be tested by a conditional expression and a transition can be invoked by an assignment expression.

-A state machine for market phases
+**Example:** A state machine for market phases.

 ```xml
 <fixr:states name="Phase">